 Water Heating Method Cost Comparison

-Start by entering the water volume in liters.
-For water, 1 liter is approximately equal to 1 kilogram, which makes the energy calculation straightforward.
+To compare water-heating methods, start by entering the water volume in liters.
+For water, 1 liter is approximately equal to 1 kilogram, which keeps the energy calculation straightforward.
 A small mug might be around 0.25 liters, a large cup around 0.35 liters, and a kettle filled for several drinks might be 1 liter or more.

 Next, enter the starting temperature and the target temperature in degrees Celsius.
 The starting temperature could be cold tap water, room-temperature water, or chilled water from the refrigerator.
 The target temperature does not have to be boiling.
 You can use this calculator for tea brewing temperatures, warm water for cooking, or any other heating task where the final temperature is above the starting temperature.